Fire safety update

 However, please note that approaches differ between lenders, from building to building and according to people’s individual circumstances and Newlon has no control over valuations or the granting of mortgages and the terms attached to them.

 Form EWS1 is specifically designed for buildings over 18 metres in height or in exceptional circumstances where there are concerns about the cladding materials used on lower rise buildings.
 We are aware of a few instances where lenders have asked for an EWS1 for a building below 18 metres.
-If this is the case we will not be able to provide an EWS1 form.
+If this is the case we will not be able to provide an EWS1 form unless the materials used in the construction of the building bring it within the scope of the EWS1 guidance for valuers.
 We will be able to provide a statement confirming that your building is under 18 metres and the status of the cladding used on your building.
 If a lender does request an EWS1 for a building under 18 metres the guidance is that they should include justification about why they have asked for this as part of the request.

 Support and advice for selling your home

 If you are a considering selling your home it is a requirement of your lease that you inform us of your intention to do so, even if you are a 100% leaseholder.
 We recommend contacting us before you incur any costs or make any long-term plans dependent on being able to sell your home.
 We also recommend that both you and any prospective buyer should speak to a mortgage adviser if you are using one, or any lenders involved, to understand their approach to the Government’s advice notes before spending any money.